 Sixth form funding is in crisis.
-Two deep cuts to funding were made after 2010 and the national funding rate (‘the rate’) for 16 and 17 year olds has been frozen at £4,000 per student per year since 2013.
+Two deep cuts to funding were made after 2010 and the national funding rate (‘the rate’) for 16 and 17 year olds was then frozen at £4,000 per student per year from 2013 onwards.
 Funding for 18 year olds was cut to just £3,300 per student in 2014.The running costs of schools and colleges have increased sharply since 2010 and the government has imposed a range of new requirements on institutions.
 This has left much less money for schools and colleges to spend on the front line education of students at a time when the needs of young people have become increasingly complex (for example the sharp rise in students experiencing mental health problems).

 In the September 2019 spending round, the government announced that it would raise the rate to £4,188 per student, and in September 2020, it announced that it would continue to keep the rate at this level in real terms.
-This is a welcome first step, but research from London Economics has shown that the rate needs to increase by at least £760 per student, per year to ensure that schools and colleges can continue to deliver a high quality, internationally-competitive education.
-The government heeded our calls to raise the rate in the 2019 spending review, committing to a small rise to £4,188 for 2020/21.
-We welcome this, but know from our research that it can only be a first step.
-We are now calling on the government to make two commitments in the 2020 spending review to ensure the long-term health of sixth form education:
+This is a welcome first step, but research from London Economics has shown that the rate needs to increase to at least £4,760 per student, per year to ensure that schools and colleges can continue to deliver a high quality, internationally-competitive education.
+We are calling on the government to make two commitments in the 2021 comprehensive spending review to ensure the long-term health of sixth form education:

 This rate rise should be in addition to, rather than instead of, funding that may be required by schools and colleges to meet significant new costs, such as increased employer contributions to the Teachers’ Pension Scheme.